Wild-W/Civ6-RandomSeeder/README.md

 #### When prompted for a directory, know that the app is looking for _any_ valid directory that includes a file named `RandomSeed.sql`.
 * This file will be found in any compatible mod's directory.

-_Steam users you can find their Civ 6 workshop mod directory by following these steps:_
+_Steam users can find their Civ 6 workshop mod directory by following these steps:_

 1. In your library, right click on Sid Meier's Civilization VI and navigate to `Manage -> Browse local files`